 This fertilizer should only be applied at 1/2 strength once a month during the spring and summer.
 Cut back the feeding to once every 8 weeks in the fall and winter.

-Commercially available fertilizer isn’t the only option for feeding philodendrons.
+Fertilizing your philodendron with commercially available products isn’t the only option for feeding philodendrons.
 You can also use compost, fish emulsions, and worm castings instead.

 These are more natural options for feeding the plant, and some people prefer to use an organic fertilizer option instead of ones filled with chemicals.